danilodsp/Eagle/README.md

 - PIC

-PIC programmer PCB for development.
+PIC programmer PCB for development (designed in 2010).

 - fonteReg